The Dental Benefits and Detriments to Coffee and Tea

 April 10, 2016Periodontal Disease and Cardiovascular Health

-The reasons you’d get a root amputation or apicoectomy is if you had a tooth that received a root canal treatment that didn’t completely solve the issue.
-After a root canal, certain problems can come up that a re-treatment cannot fix, and if left untreated, could lead to the loss of the tooth.
+The reason you’d get a root amputation or apicoectomy is if you had a tooth that received a root canal treatment that didn’t completely solve the issue.
+After a root canal, certain problems can arise that endodontic retreatment can’t fix.
+If left untreated, those problems could lead to losing the tooth.

-Here’s what to know about the root amputation and apicoectomy.
+Here’s what to know about root amputation and apicoectomy.

 Root Amputation

-Root amputation is the surgical removal of a mutli-rooted tooth.
-This is usually performed on the upper molars, because they have three roots, and is done in order to eliminate infection or prevent further loss of bone in an area where infection or tooth fracture has caused its loss.
+Root amputation is the surgical removal of a multi-rooted tooth.
+Your endodontist generally performs it on the upper molars because they have three roots.
+They usually give root amputation treatment to eliminate infection or prevent further bone loss in an area where infection or tooth fracture has caused it.

 What Type of Tooth Qualifies for a Root Amputation?

-A tooth is a good candidate for a root amputation if a root that has been previously treated by a root canal treatment is suffering from embedded bacteria, severe bone loss due to infection or fracture, or decay in a concentrated area.
-If the root is suffering from decay, the rest of the roots need to have sufficient bone to support the tooth in question.
-Essentially, if the issue is only impacting one root, and the remaining tooth structure is healthy, a root amputation can be performed successfully to save the tooth.
+If the root suffers from decay, the remainder of the roots need to have sufficient bone to support the tooth.
+Essentially, if the issue affects only one root and the remaining tooth structure is healthy, your endodontist can successfully perform a root amputation to save your tooth.

 [Related: How To Deal With Tooth Pain]